Stevia plant is a small, sweet, leafy herb of South American origin.

-Stevia leaves found special place in the culture of native Guarani tribes of Paraguay since centuries.
-Recent scientific trials firmly establish that this sweet-leaf herb has, in fact, many health benefiting plant-derived phyto-chemical compounds that help control blood sugar, cholesterol, blood pressure in addition to its use as natural sweetener.
-Together with the rise in demand for low-calorie food alternatives, stevia has drawn the attention of health conscious fitness lovers all over the planet.
+The use of Stevia as culinary herb was known to the native Guarani tribes of Paraguay since centuries.
+Recent scientific trials firmly establish that this sweetleaf herb has, indeed, much health benefiting plant-derived phytochemical compounds that help control blood sugar, cholesterol, blood pressure in addition to its worth as a natural sweetener.
+Together with the rise in demand for low-calorie food alternatives, stevia has drawn the attention of health-conscious fitness lovers all over the planet.

 |Stevia plant (Stevia rebaudiana).
 Note for deep green serrated leaves.